Hannahc97/week2-assignment/README.md

 Required
 🎯 What requirements did you achieve?

+I ensured all images have appropriate alt text attributes for accessibility.
+I used event handlers in javascript so that when users click on the thumbnail images they switch.

 🎯 Were there any requirements or goals that you were unable to achieve?
 🎯 If so, what was it that you found difficult about these tasks?
 Optional